14nancy7/Shop-Model-Scene/README.md

 To get started with the project, follow these steps:

 1. Download the project by either cloning this repository or downloading the ZIP archive.
-1. Open the project in Unity by launching the Unity editor and selecting "Open Project."
+2. Open the project in Unity by launching the Unity editor and selecting "Open Project."
 Browse to the downloaded project folder and select it.
-1. Once the project is open, locate the shop model scene you need to work on.
+3. Once project is opened locate SampleScene under Assets\Scenes directories and click on it

 ## Lighting Setup Instructions